What is a Social Security Number?

 - Come to the International Advising office to talk with an advisor.
 If you are eligible, you will receive a letter certifying that you have the necessary immigration status and work authorization to be eligible for an SSN.

-- After you have been in the U.S. for AT LEAST 10 DAYS, take the documents listed below to the local Social Security Administration office: Letter received in step 1 above; proof of employment (F-1 students only); passport; I-94 card; I-20 (F-1) or DS-2019 (J-1) Certificate of Eligibility for Visa
+- After you have been in the U.S. for AT LEAST 10 DAYS, take the documents listed below to the local Social Security Administration office: Letter received in step 1 above; proof of employment (F-1 students only); passport; I-94 number; I-20 (F-1) or DS-2019 (J-1) Certificate of Eligibility for Visa

 You will receive your number and card in 4-8 weeks.
 Once you receive your card, take it to Human Resources at 17 South Lane to update your SSN in the college information system.
 Also, inform the administrator in the department in which you are employed.